 What is sponsored content?

-Using sponsored content is one way that organizations can modernize the way they reach scientists, clinicians, and the science-engaged public ‒ demonstrating with quiet authority the organization’s commitment to scientific excellence, and sincere dedication to supporting ongoing advancements in science.
+Sponsoring scientific content is one way that organizations can modernize the way they reach science professionals and demonstrate with quiet authority their commitment to scientific advancement.

 What is sponsored content?